lucidchain/docs/docs/Contributing/Lucid Chain backend/Lucid Chain backend.md

 ### sc-itop directory

 Here we find all ITop logic, including importation, exportation and so on.
 Metrics are also here.
 There another 2 extra folders, one for ITop configuration and another one for ImportModel.
-The second one is almost deprecated.
+Both are almost deprecated and will be removed in the future.

 ### sc-redmine directory

 Here we find all Redmine logic, including importation, exportation and so on.
 Metrics are also here.
 There another 2 extra folders, one for Redmine configuration and another one for ImportModel.
-The second one is almost deprecated.
+Both are almost deprecated and will be removed in the future.

 ### shared directory